- iOS 10.3+

 The sample finalizes the compute pass by issuing a dispatch call and ending the encoding of compute commands.

-The sample then continues to encode the rendering commands first introduced in the Basic Texturing sample.
+The sample then continues to encode the rendering commands first introduced in the Creating and Sampling Textures sample.
 The commands for the compute pass and the render pass use the same grayscale texture, are appended into the same command buffer, and are submitted to the GPU at the same time.
 However, the grayscale conversion in the compute pass is always executed before the quad rendering in the render pass.